 Storage space is vital.
 No matter how well you co-ordinate your shopping with other people, you will probably find yourself with a whole month’s worth of supply.
 Also depending on the amount of people who join the group and how big your orders are, it is unlikely that you will order any more often than once a month.

-Delivery mistakes are not rare and returning unwanted goods is an altogether additional process.
+Delivery mistakes are rare but do happen, and returning unwanted goods is an altogether additional process.

 Depending on whereabouts you are based, you will want to contact a different organic food suppliers.
 Some send us an excell spreadsheet with produce availability, which we fill with our order.
 Some have paper catalogues and some have online catalogues too.
-Most have a minimum order, normally around £200-£300, amount which is calculated ex-vat.
+Most have a minimum order established as a condition for delivery, normally around £200-£300, amount which is calculated ex-vat.

-Two of the best known in London are InfinityFoods and Suma.
-They have paper and online catalogues, which they change bi-monthly with updated prices, although these do not tend to change dramatically at all.
+We get the bulk of our dry goods from two suppliers, both workers’ co-operatives, who deliver all over the UK: InfinityFoods and Suma.
+They have paper and online catalogues, which they change regularly with updated prices, although these do not tend to change dramatically.

 The decision on what supplier you choose usually comes down to: